 Conservation and preservation practices require a coordinated effort by both the town and Trophy Club residents in order to ensure that the community is protected today and in the future.
 Many different components go into assuring that the community is engaged in best practices:

-Direct Citizen Input: Trophy Club has several Boards and Committees whose role is to ensure that various standards and guidelines are not only adhered to, but are continually adapted to fit the needs and desires of the community.
+Trophy Club has several Boards and Committees whose role is to ensure that various standards and guidelines are not only adhered to but are continually adapted to fit the needs and desires of the community.

-Water Conservation Plan: Trophy Club has year-round watering restrictions to conserve water.
-As a part of the Drought Contingency & Emergency Water Management Plan, and the Water Conservation Plan, Trophy Club follows Fort Worth through the various drought and emergency response stages as drought conditions require.
+Trophy Club has year-round watering restrictions to conserve water.
+As a part of the Drought Contingency and Emergency Water Management Plan (PDF), and the Water Conservation Plan (PDF), Trophy Club follows Fort Worth through the various drought and emergency response stages as drought conditions require.
 Additionally, public awareness and education tools are implemented to remind users to conserve water.

-Storm Water Management: Trophy Club has a Storm Water Management Plan in order to address drainage issues and systems in town that have a direct impact on the environment.
-The plan involves working with FEMA regarding flood insurance, a creek analysis and Creek Care Guide, a partnership with the Northwest Independent School District regarding drainage improvements, a “Pooper-Scooper” ordinance for pets, a Swimming Pool ordinance and other elements affecting storm drainage in Trophy Club.
+Trophy Club has a Storm Water Management Plan in order to address drainage issues and systems in town that have a direct impact on the environment.
+The plan involves working with FEMA regarding flood insurance, a creek analysis, and Creek Care Guide, a partnership with the Northwest Independent School District regarding drainage improvements, a “Pooper-Scooper” ordinance for pets, a Swimming Pool ordinance and other elements affecting storm drainage in Trophy Club.